-What Can a Handyman Do in Monson, Massachusetts?
+What Can a Handyman Do Without a License in Monson, Massachusetts?

 In Massachusetts, most “handyman” work that is paid and done on 1–4 unit residential property generally triggers either Home Improvement Contractor (HIC) registration and/or the Construction Supervisor License (CSL), unless a narrow exception applies.
 Massachusetts does not use a simple statewide “handyman under $___” exemption; instead, it regulates (1) home improvement contracting/consumer protection and (2) structural/building work via CSL, plus separate trade licenses for electrical/plumbing/gas/HVAC.
 In Monson (Hampden County), you must also comply with local permitting (building/electrical/plumbing permits) and any local business certificate requirements.